Dr. Reddy's Laboratories: Global expansion

 In March 2006, Dr. Reddy's acquired Betapharm Arzneimittel GmbH from 3i for 480 million Euros.
-This is one of the largest-ever foreign acquisitions by an Indian pharmaceutical company.
 Betapharm is Germany's fourth-largest generics pharmaceutical company, with a 3.5% market share, including 150 active pharmaceutical ingredients.

 Reddy's has promoted India's first integrated drug development company Perlecan Pharma Pvt Ltd together with ICICI ventures capital fund management company Ltd and Citigroup Venture Capital International growth partnership Mauritius Ltd. The combined entity will undertake clinical development and out-licensing of new chemical entity assets.

 Dr. Reddy's is presently licensed by Merck & Co. to sell an authorised generic version of the popular drug simvastatin (Zocor) in the USA.
-Since Dr. Reddy's has a licence from Merck, it was not subject to the exclusivity period on generic simvastatin.
+Since Dr. Reddy's has a licence from Merck, it was not subject to the exclusivity period on generic simvastatin, which ended in 2006.

 As of 2006, Dr. Reddy's Laboratories exceeded US$500 million in revenues, flowing from their APIs, branded formulations and generics segments; the former two segments account for almost 75% of revenues.
 Dr. Reddy's deals in and manages all the processes, from the development of the API to the submission of finished dosage dossiers to the regulatory agencies.

 In 2010, the family-controlled Dr Reddy's denied that it was in talks to sell its generics business in India to US pharmaceutical giant Pfizer, which had been suing the company for alleged patent infringement after Dr Reddy's announced that it intended to produce a generic version of atorvastatin, marketed by Pfizer as Lipitor, an anti-cholesterol medication.
 Reddy's was already linked to UK pharmaceuticals multinational Glaxo Smithkline.

 In September 2020, the company partnered with the Russian Direct Investment Fund to conduct phase 3 trials of the Sputnik V COVID-19 vaccine in India, and manufacture and distribute up to 100 million doses of the vaccine in India via its subsidiary Hetero Biopharma once approved by the Drugs Controller General (DCGI).
 The vaccine moved to late-stage trials in January 2021, and was approved for emergency use on 12 April 2021 after phase 3 trials concluded with results comparable to the late-stage trial in Russia.